atomikpanda/libcolorpicker/README.md

 #### changelog
 * Using native method to read/write pref value, now you can implement your own getter/setter.
 * Providing native reload interface, now cell won't reproduce when reloading specifier.
-* fix a bug which cause alpha of fallback is always 1.
+* Fix a bug which cause alpha of fallback is always 1.
-* fix a bug which cause alpha is always 0 on some low version device.
+* Fix a bug which cause alpha is always 0 on some low version device.
-* fix building issues with specific sdk.
+* Fix building issues with specific sdk.
-* fully use arc.
+* Fully use arc.
+* Provide HBColorPickerTableCell(Alderis) compatibility
-* add a script by which you can test on simulator.
+* Add a script by which you can test on simulator.
-* remove some legacy code to lower size of package.
+* Remove some legacy code to lower size of package.

 # The new libcolorpicker: